Mattazzo/rt2_assignment1/README.md

 In this branch I was required to write FSM and position server nodes for ROS2, as components, so that, by using the *ros1_bridge*, they can be interfaces with the ROS nodes and with the simulation in Gazebo.
 The *go_to_point* can still be implemented as a service.

 ## Package Composition
-The package contains the folllowing elements:
+The package contains the folllowing elements:</br>
 	-**doc**: folder with documentation about the package, generated with doxygen </br>
 	-**include**: folder required for a ROS2 package </br>
 	-**launch**: folder with a launch file to start a container and load the two components written in cpp </br>